I hate writing. Writing English essays is definitely the most hated homework during my school days. And, I bet many of

 5. Value Adding: Videos, Images, Audios, Charts, etc

 As we are writing and publishing our content online, there's no point for us to limit ourselves within words.
 Just like what you are seeing in this blog post, any supporting graphics, videos, photos, presentation slides, and audio should be added to your article.

 Confession: I don't really do that much of proof-read on my work.
 Remember that I hate writing a lot?
 Instead of spending time fine-tuning my writing, I always try to spend more time on research and study work; hoping that the facts and the usefulness of my article would overcome my grammar flaws.

 However, the truth is, I should do more proof reading and write better English.
 And, so do you.

-The final step of writing your article is to proof read, spell- and grammar-check (I use After The Deadline or Hemingway Editor are free and easy to use.
+The final step of writing your article is to proof read, spell- and grammar-check.
+After The Deadline or Hemingway Editor are free and easy to use.
 If budget allows – hire someone to proof-read and check your writing so you can learn and improve faster.
 Some would preview their articles in a different version of browsers and screen sizes for compatibility sake, but as long as your blog is running on a proper-designed theme I think you should be safe.

 Tim Devaney and Tom Stein state in their Forbe article “Use Content Marketing to Boost Your Business” (article removed from Forbes) that most people make their buying decision based on the information they get from writings.

 In a survey by Roper Public Affairs, 80% of business decision-makers said they prefer to get information via articles, not ads.

 Seventy percent said content makes them feel closer to a company, and 60% said content provided by companies helps them make smarter buying decisions.